abariagabr/cse15l-lab-reports/Cse15l-Lab-5.md

 For example:-
 ![-s 0](https://user-images.githubusercontent.com/122565144/224520566-708971cd-0095-4f6d-9db0-343e58d50d7f.jpg)
 ![-s 1](https://user-images.githubusercontent.com/122565144/224520572-c5b0c9de-fb0c-4478-8ee8-01f9d88b5c8e.jpg)
+## `Less -S`

 "I am initiating the `less-s` bash command for the purpose of starting the `les`s pager program in 'squeeze' mode.
 The 'squeeze' mode is designed to consolidate multiple blank lines into a single line, allowing for easier readability of text files that contain excessive whitespace or paragraph spacing.
 This feature is especially helpful when viewing log files or similar text documents.

 It is worth noting that `less -s file.txt` is one of the ways to employ this mode.
 Using the `less-s` command in this manner enables me to view text files one page at a time, thus improving the ease and convenience of the process while reducing confusion.
 In summary, the `less-s` bash command is an invaluable tool for optimizing the viewing of text files in 'squeeze' mode." and i'm using this for the `bahamas-History.txt` from lab 3.

+## `Less -N`